lantern-compliance/charts/README.md

 # charts

-Cellebris applications ready to launch on Kubernetes using Helm.
+LANTERN specific applications ready to launch on Kubernetes using Helm.